aws/copilot-cli/site/content/docs/include/overrides-intro.md

 For example, you might want to configure the [`Ulimits`](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-properties-ecs-taskdefinition-ulimit.html) for your workload container, but the property is not exposed in manifests.

-Overrides with `yamlpatch` or `cdk` allows you to add, delete, or replace _any_ property or resource in a CloudFormation template.
+Overrides with `yamlpatch` or `cdk` allow you to add, delete, or replace _any_ property or resource in a CloudFormation template.